Exploring and Analyzing the Effect of Avatar's Visual Style on Anxiety of English as Second Language (ESL) Speakers: Results

-\textbf{MH Analysis:} Given the presence of outliers, a Friedman test was conducted and found differences in MH among the avatar groups, $\chi^2(3)$ = 8.856, p = .031 < .05.
-Bonferroni-adjusted pairwise comparisons revealed a significant difference between the cartoon and realistic avatar groups (p = .019 < .05).
+\textbf{MH Analysis.} Shapiro--Wilk tests indicated that MH did not meet the normality assumption.
+A Friedman test revealed significant differences in MH across conditions, $\chi^2(3)=8.856$, $p=.031$.
+Bonferroni-adjusted pairwise comparisons showed a significant difference between the stylized avatar and realistic avatar conditions ($p=.019$).

-\textbf{MA Analysis:} The MA from the control group did not adhere to a normal distribution.
-A Friedman test identified differences in MA across avatar interactions, $\chi^2(3)$ = 14.472, p = .002 < .05.
-Subsequent pairwise comparisons with Bonferroni correction highlighted significant differences between the realistic avatar group and both the control group (p = .006 < .05) and the cartoon avatar group (p = .006 < .05).
+\textbf{MA Analysis.} Shapiro--Wilk tests indicated that MA did not meet the normality assumption.
+A Friedman test revealed a significant effect of condition on MA, $\chi^2(3)=14.472$, $p=.002$.
+Bonferroni-adjusted post hoc comparisons indicated significant differences between the realistic avatar and Control conditions ($p=.006$) and between the realistic avatar and stylized avatar conditions ($p=.006$).

-For the remaining features (mHR, RMSSD, LF/HF, MPR), no significant differences were found among the groups.
-The result is demonstrated in Figure~\ref{fig_feature_distribution}.
-Compared to the control group, there was no significant increase in users' anxiety when interacting with a cartoon avatar or engaging in direct video calls.
-However, conversing with a realistic-like avatar did significantly elevate users' anxiety levels.
-Interestingly, according to the features extracted from the physiological signals, ESL users exhibited a slightly higher sense of anxiety during video calls compared to interactions with the cartoon avatar.

-Our findings indicate that EDA-related features, particularly NR, maxR, MH and MA, exhibit heightened sensitivity to increased anxiety within the context of ESL-native speaker conversations.
-In these scenarios, physiological manifestations of anxiety did not result in significant alterations in other discussed markers, such as heart rate.
-Thus, EDA emerges as a more responsive indicator to this specific communication setting.